aesirkth/ground-control/README.md

 The LPS Control GUI is extremely simple.

-Click on "Open link" to open the Serial connection to to LPS Interface.
+Click on "Open link" to open the Serial connection to to LPS Gateway.
 Click on the buttons to send the desired command.
 The LPS replies to the commands by sending them back as messages.
 Such messages are displayed in the text box.

 ![lps_1](/doc/images/lps_control_1.png)
 ![lps_2](/doc/images/lps_control_2.png)